Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 9. Skaill House

-The entrance price to Skara Brae also includes access to the adjacent 17th century Skaill House, once the home to William Watt, 7th Lord of Breckness, who discovered Skara Brae.
+The entrance price to Skara Brae also includes access to the adjacent 17th-century Skaill House, once the home of William Watt, 7th Lord of Breckness, who discovered Skara Brae.

-The original building was a manor house built by Bishop Graham of Orkney in 1620, but evidence shows that there was a Norse burial ground under the foundations of the house.
+The original building was a manor house built by Bishop Graham of Orkney in 1620, but evidence shows that a Norse burial ground was under the house’s foundations.

 The manor passed on the Bishop’s death to his son John, who became the 1st Lord of Skaill.
 The manor continued to be passed down through the family through twelve generations of Lairds.
 It was lived in until 1991, is now open to the public, and retains its 1950s decor and memorabilia.

-Keep an eye out for any spooky visions or smells as there are tales of strange smells filling the rooms and ghosts inhabiting the manor … but only friendly ones.
+Keep an eye out for any spooky visions or smells.
+There are tales of strange smells filling the rooms and ghosts living in the manorbut only friendly ones.

 Skaill-house,-Orkney with items dating from 1950s